felixlopz/hubrise-test-task/content/apps/deliveroo/en/connect-hubrise.md

 layout: documentation
 meta:
   title: Deliveroo Connection to HubRise - Instructions
   description: See how to connect your Deliveroo online store to HubRise.
 Connection is simple.
-Send the link to your Deliveroo page to HubRise team and follow a few steps to connect.
+Send the link to your Deliveroo page to HubRise and follow a few steps to connect.
 ---

 To connect Deliveroo to HubRise, the Deliveroo team needs to log your HubRise location ID in their back office.